-Don’t let photographing in bright sunlight put you off
+Don’t be put off photographing in bright sunlight

 Light is at the center of every photograph.
 Without light there can be no photograph, so photographers need to find ways to use, manipulate, create or block the light.
 Working with too much light is as much of a challenge as working with too little light.
 Photographing in bright sunlight can yield stunning results, if you know the tricks of harsh sunlight photography.

 This cheat sheet will help you with camera settings for bright sunlight…